Ludwig Frank: School

-At the end of his time at school Frank passed his "Abitur" (school final exams) with a grade that placed him at the top of the list.
-As "Primus Omnium" he was given the honour of delivering the graduation speech on behalf of his cohort.
+At the end of his time at school Frank passed his Abitur (final exam) with a grade that placed him at the top of the list.
+As Primus Omnium, he was given the honour of delivering the graduation speech on behalf of his cohort.
 This he did on 23 July 1893, taking as his subject "The importance of Lessing in his own time".
 His thesis seems to have taken his listeners by surprise.
 He drew direct links from Lessing's writings to contemporary Social Democratic demands.
 It was not enough to join with Lessing in the search for truth: it was necessary to follow through with practical consequences.
 Those feeling a sense of obligation to the Enlightenment icon must also take cognizance of the sufferings of the disadvantaged and dedicate themselves to the welfare of all.
 They must serve the "common good".
 Frank's speech created waves well beyond Lahr.
-In Karlsruhe the Education Ministry refused to provide the miscreant with his graduation certificate, relenting only after a large part of the press came out in support of the boy, and following a number of public protests.
-With the benefit of hindsight it becomes possible to see the speech he delivered when he was seventeen as the core of the political philosophy that would define his entire career.
+In Karlsruhe, the Education Ministry refused to provide the him with his graduation certificate, relenting only after a large part of the press came out in support of the boy, and following a number of public protests.